 I found myself in love with finding errors and helping students understand math problems.
 Many tutors fail to realize that some students struggle because they lack the proper tools/ basic foundations, and not because they do not simply understand the problem.
 Being a tutor made me both empathetic and sympathetic, having students confide in me, and realizing that what they are going through fuels me to not only become an educator but a mentor as well.

-California State University, Long Beach - Expected Degree- Bachelor of Science, Mathematics Education
+Undergraduate Degree: California State University-Long Beach - Bachelors, Mathematics Education

 What is your teaching philosophy?